rgcyberpunk/mevbot-subway/README.md

 Never ever did I plan to release this publicly, lest I "leak my alpha".
 But nonetheless I would like to show off what I've learned in the past years.

-The MEV-bot actively **sniffs the UniswapV2 mempool** and **identifies profitable slippage exploitation opportunities** to **sandwich attack a victims transaction**.
+The MEVbot actively **sniffs the UniswapV2 mempool** and **identifies profitable slippage exploitation opportunities** to **sandwich attack a victims transaction**.
 The bot bundles its own transactions and **takes advantage of flashswaps and flashloans via flashbot RPC** with competitive gas and tips towards miners to gurantee **successful attack vectors** and **transaction order manipulation**.
 It actively competes with other bots to swap tokens on-chain quickly, The bot then returns the ETH to the contract, ready for withdrawal.

 This bot does all that, and 99.9% faster than other bots.